 Although we have a natural “pull” for feedback, we simultaneously can “push” this kind of interaction away.
 Receiving feedback can be difficult — blame it on your brain.

 There appears to be a link between the way your brain processes physical pain and the way it deals with social hurt.
 Said another way, words can hurt.
 We tend to strategically avoid feedback opportunities for fear of hearing something hurtful.

 This issue is pervasive in organizational life.
 So much so that Talent Development magazine recently featured “the fear of feedback” in their February issue.

 And in those cases where we can’t avoid feedback, our brain provides strategies to ensure the hurt doesn’t last.
 Cognitive defense mechanisms enable us to reframe the feedback; we often end up taking in only want we want to hear, while simultaneously rejecting anything that doesn’t align with our own view of ourselves.

 But these defense mechanisms also ensure we do not learn, change, or grow.

 A Better Relationship With Feedback

 Why strive for a better relationship with feedback?
 Feedback is essential to understanding perceptions that could be damaging to your career.

-Plus, if feedback is useful for us as leaders, it holds that giving good feedback to our teams is vital for developing those who report to us.
+Plus, if feedback is useful for leaders, then providing feedback to our teams is vital for developing our direct reports.
 Finally, organizations that support a culture of feedback and candor are safer, more productive, and more psychologically healthy.